Thursday, 2/3/22, Norristown via Zoom

-- List three reasons why family members react negatively in therapy sessions
+- List three reasons why family members may react in therapy sessions

-- Identify two techniques to contain judgement and create emotional safety in therapy sessions
+- Identify two techniques to create emotional safety in therapy sessions

-- Select two strategies for regulating personal emotions during intense or highly reactive sessions.
+- Select two strategies to use for self-regulation during emotionally intense or highly reactive sessions.

 - Summarize Karpman’s drama triangle

 Visit our FBMHS Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.